Birmingham-based E says it focuses on keeping its costs down so that its 300,000 customers pay less.

 It also promises to make things ‘simple and straightforward’ for customers.

 Customers pay for their gas and electricity in advance, using a key for electricity and a card for gas.
-Customers with smart meters can top up online or via E’s mobile app.
+As well as topping up at a retailer or Post office (for gas only), customers with smart meters can also top up online, via E’s mobile app or by phone or text message.

 E gives £50 loyalty credit to prepayment-meter customers who keep their gas and electricity supply with it for 12 months.
 But if you do want to switch, E doesn’t charge exit fees.